bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js19">19.
 Find Armstrong Number in an Interval</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program prompts the user to enter a range (start and end) and then prints all Armstrong numbers within that interval.
+<p>This program prompts the user to enter a range (start and end) and then prints all
+Armstrong numbers within that interval.</p>
 <pre>
-// Prompt user for the interval let startNumber = parselnt( prompt("Enter the starting number of the interval:")
+// Prompt user for the interval let startNumber = parseInt( prompt("Enter the starting number of the interval:")
 );
-let endNumber = parse!nt(prompt("Enter the ending number of the interval:"));
+let endNumber = parseInt(prompt("Enter the ending number of the interval:"));
 // Check if inputs are valid positive integers and the startNumber is less than the endNumber if(
   !isNaN(startNumber) &&